Exawind/nalu-wind/docs/source/user/build_manually.rst

    export CATALYST_ADAPTER_INSTALL_DIR=$nalu_build_dir/install

-Nalu will render images to Catalyst in-situ if it encounters the keyword ``catalyst_file_name`` in the ``output`` section of the Nalu input deck.
+Nalu-Wind will render images to Catalyst in-situ if it encounters the keyword ``catalyst_file_name`` in the ``output`` section of the Nalu-Wind input deck.
 The ``catalyst_file_name`` command specifies the path to a text file containing ParaView Catalyst input deck commands.
-Consult the ``catalyst.txt`` files in the following Nalu regression test directories for examples of the Catalyst input deck command syntax:
+Consult the ``catalyst.txt`` files in the following Nalu-Wind regression test directories for examples of the Catalyst input deck command syntax:

 ::